White-Whale-Defi-Platform/docs/docs/Smart-Contracts/treasury/dapps/Vault-Dapp.md

 ### `WithdrawLiquidity`

 Attempt to withdraw deposits.
 Fees are calculated and deducted.
-If the Vault has available funds in Anchor it will attempt to payout the withdrawal request by first withdrawing some funds from Anchor to fund the withdrawal request.
-Luna holdings are not eligible for withdrawal.
-LP tokens submitted with a withdrawal request will be burned.
-The Warchest withdraw fee is paid out by transfering ownership of a fraction of the LP tokens to the warchest contract.
+LP tokens submitted with a withdrawal request are burned.
+The Treasury withdraw fee is paid out by transfering ownership of a fraction of the LP tokens to the treasury contract.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]